 Maintaining small accounts is costly for the Funds and may have a negative effect on the Funds' investment performance.
 Shareholders are encouraged to keep their accounts above the Funds' minimum.
-The Funds reserve the right to redeem your remaining shares and close your account if a redemption of shares brings the value of your account below \$500 (or \$100, if you hold an Aspiration Summit bank account).
+The Funds reserve the right to redeem your remaining shares and close your account if a redemption of shares brings the value of your account below \$100.
 In such cases, you will be notified and given at least 30 days to purchase additional shares before the account is closed.
 The above involuntary redemption constitutes a sale of the Funds' shares.
 You should consult your tax adviser concerning the tax consequences of involuntary redemptions.